 Net carbs for this drink: 6

-Ask for almond milk, blended in ice and an (opzional) sugar-free syrup.
-Optional shot espresso.
+Ask for almond milk, blended in ice and an (optional) sugar-free syrup.
+Optional shot of espresso.
 No whipped cream.

 Yes, is basically a Frappuccino.
-But don’t ask for a Frapuccino.
+But don’t ask for a Frappuccino.
 Why?

-If you ask for a Frapuccino, the Barista will automatically add some pumps of coffee or milk syrup, that contain sugar!
-These extra syrup is implied in the original Frappuccino recipe.
-It’s just easier asking them to blend your milk and ice, and sugar free syrup.
+If you ask for a Frapuccino, the Barista will automatically add some pumps of coffee or milk syrup, that contains sugar!
+This extra syrup is implied in the original Frappuccino recipe.
+It’s just easier to ask them to blend your milk and ice, and sugar-free syrup.

 You can choose the syrup you want.
-I like the Vanilla.
+I like Vanilla.